OtsegoAppDev/lesson1-19rdick/README.md

 * Go through the git commands to track the changes that you made and add it back to the repo (again see the document)
 * Edit this readme file from your chromebook.
 I have some questions at the end for you.
 ---------------------------------------------
 1) When you saved the python file, did it automatically get saved to your repo on github?
+No
 2) Why do you think it is beneficial for git to track the changes that you have made to the program over time?
+If you need to revert to an older version
 3) When you make a comment to a commit ( git commit -m "Some important message") is that comment for you to read, me to read, or some one else who wants to use your code to read?
 Explain.
+So other people can understand why you made that change
 4) Can you run Python Code on the github website?
+Yes
 5) Have you ever downloaded code or games from github?
 If yes, please describe also long as it is classroom appropriate.
+No

 FYI I will be showing/reading some student answers in class to demonstrate to everyone what I can see on github.